Ian Gill

-Ian Gill is an Australian-Canadian writer, documentary filmmaker, and social entrepreneur.
-He has been the director of Ecotrust Canada since 1994.
-Before that he worked as a reporter for the Canadian Broadcasting Corporation.
+Ian Gill is an Australian-Canadian writer, documentary filmmaker, and social entrepreneur..
+He serves as a director of Vancouver Writers Fest literary festival.

+Career

+He worked as a reporter for the Canadian Broadcasting Corporation.

-Gill was president and founder of Ecotrust Canada from 1994 to 2010, when he was appointed founding Executive Director of Ecotrust Australia.
-Gill served for over five years as a director of Vancity credit union. and currently serves as a director of Vancouver Writers Fest literary festival.
+Gill served as president and founder of Ecotrust Canada from 1994 to 2010.
+In 2010 he was appointed founding Executive Director of Ecotrust Australia.
+Gill served for over five years as a director of Vancity credit union.

 He writes for publications in Canada and North America including The Tyee, Alberta Views, and Policy Options.